faerietree/shell__blendercam_convenience_script/README.md

 ---

-* Create link blender-source in your Home directory (adapt version and remove rc1): cd $HOME ln -s ./blender-2.73-rc1-linux-glibc211-x86_64/2.73 blender-source
+* Create link blender-source in your Home directory (adapt version and remove rc1):

+    cd $HOME
+    ln -s ./blender-2.73-rc1-linux-glibc211-x86_64/2.73 blender-source

-* Make script executable (required only once): chmod +x ~/path/to/buildblendercam_on_linux.sh
+* Make script executable (required only once):

+    chmod +x ~/path/to/buildblendercam_on_linux.sh

 * Launch this convenience script:

     ~/path/to/buildblendercam_on_linux.sh

-* Follow the progress of the script, it'll need input.
+* Follow the progress of the script, it may need input.